-Assignment for December 9: Second Case Study Presentation in Small Groups
+Assignment for November 14: Second Case Study Presentations in Small Group

-- All students are expected to prepare a written case study dealing with their field education placement.
-The case should deal with either a professional ethical matter or an incident (episode) or situation dealing with theological differences. - 2.
-Two students will present their case in small group on December 9 and are asked to make copies in advance for members of the group. - 3.
-All students will submit their written case studies to their small group leader. - 4.
-Further reflection on your case study can be part of your journal entry this week, as well as other class material and/or related field education experiences.
+1. All students are expected to prepare a written case study dealing with their field education placement.
+The case should deal with either a professional ethical matter or an incident (episode) or situation dealing with theological differences.

+Three students will present their case in their small group on November 22 and are asked to make copies in advance for members of the group.
+All students will submit their written case studies to the professor at the end of the class.

-December 9: Second Case Study Presentations - Meet as a Small Group
+November 14: Second Case Study Presentations - Meet as a Small Group